adarshdwivedi123/interview_resources_Angular_java_FullStack/java_code/THISVS_SUper/thisAndSujper.md

 You can use either one, but not both.

-#)This
-This refer to current class of instsance varible 1)Access current class variables.
-2)Call another constructor in the same class (this()).

-Key points to say:
-1)Refers to current object.
-2)this() can only call constructors in the same class.
+#)This keyword can be  used   to refer  current class instance varible.
+if their is ambigity between instance varibla and parmeter varible this keyword reoslve the prnlm of ambiguoty

+1)this can be used to invoke a current  class method.
-3)Must be the first statement if used in constructor.
+2)this() can be used to invoke current class constructor 4)this.Must be the first statement if used in constructor.

+Example likho

 ------------------------------------------------------------------------------------------
 class Employee{